saltstack/salt/doc/topics/cloud/troubleshooting.rst

 Virtual Machines Are Created, But Do Not Respond
 ================================================

-Are TCP ports 4505 and 4506 open on your master?
+Are TCP ports 4505 and 4506 open on the master?
 This is easy to overlook on new masters.
 Information on how to open firewall ports on various platforms can be found :doc:`here </topics/tutorials/firewall>`.

 Generic Troubleshooting Steps